billroy/bitlash/README.md

 - New morse and morse2 examples: printf() to morse, blocking and non-blocking

+- Check out the Textwhacker project at https://github.com/billroy/textwhacker for scrolling text output from Bitlash on a SparkFun LED matrix

 ## 2.0 RC5 Release Notes -- April 3, 2012